The UK agricultural equipment market in 2014

-British farmers are provisionally estimated to have spent in the order of £1.9 billion on farm equipment in 2013, a drop of 4% on a year earlier.
+British farmers are provisionally estimated to have spent of the order of £1.8 billion on farm equipment in 2014, a drop of 5% on a year earlier.

-Tractors are generally the best indicator of activity and 12,498 units of over 50hp were registered, a decrease of 10.4% on the previous year.
-The average power has continued to move up, to 150.4hp this year.
+Tractors are generally the best indicator of activity and 12,433 units of over 50 hp were registered, a decrease of 0.5% on the previous year.
+The average power has continued to move up, to 155.1 hp last year so the actual horsepower sold rose 2.4%.

-The next major sub-sector of the market is the combine harvester; sales have been at a much lower level in the last seasonal year (September to August) reaching 770 units, down almost a third.
-However, the opening months of the current season (since September) have proved stronger than a year earlier so that the value of sales on a calendar year base is expected to be little changed on 2012.
+The next major sub-sector of the market is the combine harvester; sales in the last seasonal year (September to August) reached 800 units, up by some 4% on the previous season.
+However, the opening months of the current season (since September) have proved much weaker than a year earlier so that the value of sales on a 2014 calendar year base is expected to be 5-10% lower than in 2013.

-Another major sector in terms of machine value is the self-propelled forage harvester, sales of which reached 150 units in the seasonal year; after a poor early period grass growth recovered and the fodder crop eventually proved satisfactory so the decline in unit sales in the calendar year was held to around 7%.
+Another major sector in terms of machine value is the self-propelled forage harvester, sales of which reached 160 units in the seasonal year – a 7% increase.
+Grass growth was strong and the fodder crop was sizeable so demand for related equipment held up well whilst the increase in growing maize for Anaerobic Digesters also provided a stimulus for harvesters.

 AEA and EEF